Robanvdd/swoc2017/rules/RULES.md

 The player with the most credits at the end of the game will win so be mindful of how you are spending your credits.

-The base income is a **2000** credits per second.
+If you have at least one planet conquered, your base income is a **1500** credits per second.
 On top of that you get an additional amount credits for the total number of planet you have conquered per second.
-Your total income per second is calculated with the following
-formula:
+Your total income per second is calculated with the following formula:
 ```
     Bi + ((Bp - P * S) * S)
     where
-        Bi = base income (2000 credits)
+        Bi = base income (1500 credits)
         Bp = base income per planet (225 credits)
-        P = penalty per planet (5 credits)
+        P = penalty per planet (3 credits)
-        S = number of conquered planets + 3
+        S = number of conquered planets (up to a maximum of 50) + 3
 ```

 See commands: [buy](#buy)